ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-04-01-peace-and-obfuscation-of-history.markdown

 So, you will not get Ahmadis to challenge verses of the Qur'an.
 Instead, they will seek to normalize an interpretation that supports a superior ethical voice than the simpler reading espoused by many of their coreligionists.

 Ahmadi Muslims prefer to view their movement as the _renaissance_ of Islam.
-As such, they are in fact, more limited in the sort of _break-out_ thinking that many non-Muslims are looking for the Muslim world to produce.
+As such, their ability to depart from the Qur'an is limited.
+They do not represent the sort of _break-out_ thinking that many non-Muslims are yearning for the Muslim world to produce.

+Case in point: Ahmadiyya Islam does not have a place for gays in their theology, except to privately advise gays to deny themselves real love and keep their sexuality to themselves.
+You won't see Ahmadi Muslim spokespersons eager to address this topic.
+It'll get dodged and sidestepped until the two-minute news clip clock is run down to zero.

 For that kind of ground-up, fresh restart, you really have to look to groups like the [Muslim Reform Movement](http://reasononfaith.github.io/2016/03/29/the-mrm-and-the-true-islam-campaigns.html) instead.